gaqzi/reflections/content/python/contextmanager.md

     f.write("contents go here")
 ```

-## From Generators to Context Managers
+## From generators to context managers

 Creating context managers by writing a class with `__enter__` and `__exit__` methods, is not difficult.
 However, you can achieve better brevity by defining them using `contextlib.contextmanager` decorator.
 This decorator converts a generator function into a context manager.
 The blueprint for creating context manager decorators goes something like this: